hell03610/teamhub/readme.md

 To run the server

+Copy the client id and client secret to client_secrets.json

 ```
 cd server
 ./script/server
 ```

 To copy the dist to the server and start the watch